netdata/netdata/README.md

   It ships with 2 plugins: `apps.plugin` and `charts.d.plugin`:

  - `apps.plugin` is a plugin that attempts to collect statistics per process.
+It groups the entire process tree based on your settings (for example, mplayer, kodi, vlc are all considered `media`) and for each group it attempts to find CPU usage, memory usages, physical and logical disk read and writes, number of processes, number of threads, number of open files, number of open sockets, number of open pipes, minor and major page faults (major = swapping), etc. 15 stackable (per group) charts in total.

  - `charts.d.plugin` provides a simple way to script data collection in BASH.
 It includes example plugins that collect values from: